amidos2006/pcg_benchmark/README.md

 ```

 ## Installation
+There is two ways to install this repo, directly from github or by cloning locally then installing it

+### Directly from Github
+1. To install the package from github, run `pip install git+https://github.com/amidos2006/pcg_benchmark.git`.
+(Don't worry it will install all the dependencies automatically which are `numpy` and `PIL`).
+2. If everything goes fine, the PCG Benchmark is ready to be used.
+Check the [following section](#usage) on how to use it.

+### Locally Installing
 1. Clone this repo to your local machine.
 2. To install the package, run `pip install -e .` from inside the repo folder.
 (Don't worry it will install all the dependencies automatically which are `numpy` and `PIL`).
 3. If everything goes fine, the PCG Benchmark is ready to be used.
 Check the [following section](#usage) on how to use it.